AdobeDocs/commerce-admin.en/help/getting-started/about.md

 ![Site speed results](assets/maidenform-site.png){width="50%" align=center}
 ![Core Web Vitals chart](assets/maidenform-site-stats.png){zoomable="yes"}

+>[!BEGINSHADEBOX]

 Discover how HanesBrands and Adobe developed a high-performance edge architecture with data sharing and personalization capabilities.
 [E-Comm Masterclass: Hanesbrands Creates the World's Fastest Storefront](https://business.adobe.com/summit/2024/sessions/ecomm-masterclass-hanesbrands-creates-the-worlds-f-s435.html)

+>[!ENDSHADEBOX]

 At the heart of this new experience-driven storefront are a set of principles that focus on delivering a composable commerce experience, with improved conversion, reduction in costs, and increased velocity.